commandoline/openteacher-mobile/README.rst

 - ``python openteacher.py -p generate-mobile <output_dir> <minify>``

-Specify the directory to place the source in as the first argument and specify 'true' or 'false' (without quots) as the second, depending on wheter or not you want to minify the javascript and css code.
+Specify the directory to place the source in as the first argument and specify 'true' or 'false' (without quotes) as the second, depending on wheter or not you want to minify the javascript and css code.

 Info on OpenTeacher